-The Forestry Division only removes parkway trees when they have been determined by the professional arborists in the Division to be dead, declining, and/or hazardous.
+The Forestry Division only removes parkway trees when they have been determined by the certified arborists in the Division to be dead, declining, or hazardous.
 If your tree has been removed, the following information may be of some help.

 Why We Remove Trees

-The Forestry Division has the responsibility to insure the long-term health and safety of the Village's urban forest.
-Dead, hazardous, diseased, and declining trees present potential safety problems for Village residents.
+The Forestry Division has the responsibility to ensure the long-term health and safety of the Village's urban forest.
+Dead, hazardous, diseased, structurally unsound, and declining trees present potential safety problems to Village residents.

-The Forestry Division's professional arborists are always monitoring for diseased, declining, or dead trees.
-Trees that can not be saved or dead are put on a removal list and removed as soon as possible.
-Some pests and diseases may cause defoliation making the tree appear to be dead and it becomes necessary to treat trees for insects or diseases.
-Every effort is made to preserve our urban forest, however, sometimes nothing can be done to save the tree and it is in the Village's best interest to remove and replace the tree.
+The Forestry Division's certified arborists are continually monitoring for diseased, declining, or dead trees.
+Trees that cannot be saved are put on a removal list and removed as soon as possible.
+Some pests and diseases may cause defoliation, making the tree appear to be dead, and it becomes necessary to treat these trees for insects or diseases.
+Every effort is made to preserve our urban forest.
+However, sometimes nothing can be done to save the tree and it is in the Village's best interest to remove and replace it.

-Once a tree is cut down, the stump which remains will be placed on our stump removal list.
-When enough stumps are accumulated, the Forestry crews will grind out the stumps and re-seed the parkway where the stump was.
+Once a tree is cut down, the remaining stump will be placed on our stump removal list.
+When enough stumps are accumulated, Forestry crews will grind out the stumps and re-seed and topsoil the parkway where the stump was located.
 Stumps are removed in the spring and fall when grass seed will germinate and grow.
 Removing all accumulated stumps at one time is the most efficient use of our resources and your tax dollars.